The Framework is a sample application that illustrates the fulfillment of the following operations by the FIX Antenna HFT Engine:

 The root fields in the LiteFixMessage can be accessed like in FIX Antenna C++:

 Unlike common FIXMessage, the LiteFixMessage doesn't have hierarchical access to the fields in groups.
-LiteFixMessage has flat structure.
-Hence, the range of fields, within which required field should be looked for, has to be bound by start-end indexes explicitly and manually:
+LiteFixMessage has a flat structure.
+Hence, the range of fields, within which the required field should be looked for, has to be bound by start-end indexes explicitly and manually: